aerospike-community/aerospike-linqpad-driver/AIContext/DriverGuide.QuerySyntax.md

 - Prefer property access in projections, filters, joins, sorts, and groups.
 - The set-level bin metadata below lists the raw Aerospike bin name and, when available, the generated C# property name.

+### Important Projection Type Rule

+- In LINQPad driver mode, prefer named C# `record` types for reusable/intermediate projections (for example joins, groupings, dictionary values, enrichment pipelines, or helper return types) instead of anonymous types.
+- Do not use `dynamic` defaults/fallbacks with typed dictionaries (for example `Dictionary<long, T>` / `IReadOnlyDictionary<long, T>` with `new List<dynamic>()`); defaults must match the dictionary value type exactly (for example `new List<T>()`).
+- Anonymous types are acceptable only for one-off final `Dump()` shaping where the value is not reused.
+- For driver mode record fields, prefer `AValue`/`APrimaryKey`-compatible field types unless a CLR type is explicitly required.
+- In native mode, do not use `AValue`/`APrimaryKey` in generated records; use CLR/native Aerospike client types.
+- In LINQPad C# statements, place all top-level `record` declarations at the end of the script so executable statements appear first and declarations are grouped in one trailing block.

 ### Important AValue / AutoValue Rule

 - The Aerospike LINQPad driver may expose bin values through `AValue` / AutoValue behavior.